All Episodes

 But it is encyclopedic.

-What well we have on our website, Rush247 Rush Limbaugh.com.
+Well, we have on our website, rush24-7, rushlimbaugh.com.

-It really, really is not just the daily content of this program, but all the support material, and I'm so happy you mentioned it, because I don't talk about it enough.
+And I'm so happy you mentioned it because I don't talk about it enough.

-I'm kind of queasy about doing that actually.
+I'm kind of queasy about doing that, actually.

-Because I uh we're really we're all very proud of it.
+Because we're all very proud of it.

-So much content on that website, and I'm um I'm extant to hear you heard it and see it that way.
+And I'm ecstatic to hear you heard it and see it that way.

 Thanks so much.